Asymptotic MMSE Analysis Under Sparse Representation Modeling: Notation Conventions and Problem Formulation

 where $\Omega\p{m}$ designates the number of binary $n$-vectors with magnetization $m$, $h_2\p{\cdot}$ designates the binary entropy function, and $m_a$ is the maximizer of $h_2\p{m}+f\p{m}$ over $\pp{0,1}$.
 In other words, $m_a$ is the \emph{a-priori} magnetization, namely, the magnetization that \emph{dominates} $P_{\bSt}(\cdot)$.
 Note that the maximum of $h_2\p{m}+f\p{m}$ is achieved by an internal point in $\pp{0,1}$.
 This is because $h_2(\cdot)$ is concave with infinite derivatives at the boundaries, whereas the derivative of $f$ is finite.
 In case of multiple maximizers, the global supremum (assumed to be unique) is identified by comparing the corresponding values of $h_2\p{m}+f\p{m}$.

 To conclude, we summarize the structure of our sparsity model.
 The input $\bX$ is generated as follows: first, the support size of $\bX$ is drawn according to the distribution in \eqref{inputassmeas}.
 Then, the support set is drawn uniformly at random from all subsets of that cardinality.
-Finally, the non-zeros elements are filled with i.i.d. standard Gaussian random variables. \begin{remark} The structure of $P_{\bSt}(\cdot)$ in \eqref{inputassmeas} can be relaxed by allowing $f = f_n$, $f_n$ converge to some limit $f$ uniformly on $\pp{0,1}$, and $\ppp{f_n}$ and $f$ are all depend on $\bs$ only via $m_{\bst}$.
+Finally, the non-zero elements are filled with i.i.d. standard Gaussian random variables. \begin{remark} The structure of $P_{\bSt}(\cdot)$ in \eqref{inputassmeas} can be relaxed by allowing $f = f_n$, $f_n$ converge to some limit $f$ uniformly on $\pp{0,1}$.
 This relaxation allows our model to include, for example, the basic case of exact sparsity in which $P_{\bSt}(\bs) = 1/\binom {n} {nm_{s}}$.
 Due to fact that our analysis is not affected by this relaxation (attributed to the assumption that $\ppp{f_n}$ and $f$ depend only on $m_{\bst}$), and accordingly, the main result of this paper remains the same, we will assume that $f$ is fixed, as described in \eqref{inputassmeas}. \end{remark} \begin{remark} In the i.i.d. case, each $X_i$ is distributed according to following mixture distribution (a.k.a.
 Bernoulli-Gaussian measure)

 where $\delta\p{x}$ is the Dirac function, $p_G\p{x}$ is a Gaussian density function corresponding to a Gaussian random variable with zero mean and variance $\sigma^2$, and $0\leq p\leq1$.
 Consider a random vector $\bX$ in which each component is \emph{independently} drawn from $p_{X}$.
 Then, by the law of large numbers (LLN), $\frac{1}{n}\norm{\bX}_0\stackrel{\mathbb{P}}{\rightarrow}p$, where $\norm{\bX}_0$ designates the number of non-zero elements of the vector $\bX$.
 In other words, in this case, $m_a=p$.
 Thus, it is clear that the weight $p$ parametrizes the signal sparsity and $p_G$ is the prior distribution of the non-zero entries.
 Note that the fact that, $\frac{1}{n}\norm{\bX}_0\stackrel{\mathbb{P}}{\rightarrow}m_a$, is true regardless the i.i.d. assumption.
 Indeed, this follows from Chebyshev's inequality, and the fact that (using the saddle-point method \cite[Section 4.2]{NeriMono})